 Oh, sure, most churches have programs and canned answers.
 But ministry?

-Understand that some of us get tired of constantly cleaning up the lives that such churches can’t seem to redeem.
-Broken lives and real people are inconvenient and demand more than your hollow gospel, artificial relationships, and podium-oriented shows can give.
+Understand that some of us get tired of constantly cleaning up the lives that your churches can’t seem to redeem.
+Broken lives and real people are inconvenient and demand more than your hollow gospel, artificial relationships, manipulative worship and podium-oriented shows can give.

-When did Christianity become little more than a circus?
+But tell me, when did Christianity become little more than a circus?

 Thanks for letting me vent.